The Axiom of Consent: Authorization, Friction, and Multi-Agent Coordination: Conclusion

 \subsubsection{For AI Alignment}

 The framework identifies AI alignment as a special case of consent dynamics.
-Recent work on machine economies~\citep{hartwich2023machine} and autonomous agent rules of engagement~\citep{doyle2007rules} demonstrates growing recognition that AI systems require consent-respecting governance structures.
+Recent work on algorithmic governance~\citep{lazar2025governing} and autonomous agent rules of engagement~\citep{doyle2007rules} demonstrates growing recognition that AI systems require consent-respecting governance structures. \citet{farzulla2025consideration} extends the consent-friction framework to argue that existentially vulnerable autonomous systems---those exhibiting vulnerability, self-directed agency, live learning, and world-model construction---cannot be legitimately ruled without consent, grounding AI political standing in the same functional criteria that the kernel triple formalizes.
 As AI systems become more sophisticated, the question of their moral status becomes pressing---not because of metaphysical speculation about consciousness but because systems with stakes, goals, and interpretability challenges satisfy the kernel triple's conditions.

 Specific implications include: \begin{itemize} \item Interpretability research reduces the entropy term, enabling more legitimate human-AI governance \item Embodiment creates stakes, making consent-violation morally relevant \item Training data consent audits may become as important as bias audits \item Goal stability enables alignment measurement, which is prerequisite to legitimate governance \end{itemize}